Warts On Kids: Are They Contagious, Their Causes, Treatment

 How Are Warts In Children Diagnosed?

 Most children with warts could be asymptomatic.
 A healthcare provider may usually diagnose a wart by its physical characteristics and location.
 In some cases, a small section of the wart is shaved or scraped using a blade for microscopic examination.
 Scraping the top layer of a wart may reveal black dots, indicating clotted blood (2).
-Sometimes, warts may need to be differentiated from skin cancer lesions, and the doctor may suggest additional tests for it.
+Sometimes, warts may need to be differentiated from skin cancer lesions or melanoma in children, and the doctor may suggest additional tests for it.

 How Are Warts In Children Treated?